jeremiahflaga/OLD_StudInfoSys.AspNetMvc4/README.md

 This is a practice project for ASP.NET MVC4

-**NOTE:** To be able to run the project, you need to install SQLServer Express 2012 LocalDb () from https://www.sqlshack.com/install-microsoft-sql-server-express-localdb/ (the file named `SqlLocalDB.MSI`, the one with a size of 33.0 MB)
+**NOTE:** To be able to run the project, you need to download and install SQLServer Express 2012 LocalDb from https://www.sqlshack.com/install-microsoft-sql-server-express-localdb/ (the file named `SqlLocalDB.MSI`, the one with a size of 33.0 MB)

 ## Things I made or used in this project: